mark-watson/Racket-AI-book-code/llmapis/README.md

+# Using the OpenAI, Anthropic, Mistral, and Local Hugging Face Large Language Model APIs in Racket

-# install as a local package
+## install as a local package

     raco pkg remove
     raco pkg install --scope user